Next Lesson - The Nephron

 - Between weeks 4 and 7, the cloaca is split by the uro-rectal septum into the anal canal posteriorly and the urogenital sinus anteriorly.
 The urogenital sinus splits into three: superior portion forms the bladder, pelvic portion forms the female urethra and part of the male urethra, caudal portion forms the penile urethra in males.

-- As the bladder grows, it extends into the mesonephric ducts, forming the trigone.
-This mesonephric duct persists in males and degenerates in females.
+- As the bladder grows, it incorporates the distal mesonephric ducts to form the trigone.
+The mesonephric duct largely persists in males and largely regresses in females.

 - There are many options for development to go wrong.
 Some examples are: renal agenesis, migration errors, horseshoe kidney, duplication defects, accessory renal arteries and persistent cloaca.